This article was last updated by on

 However, underwatering and low-humid conditions have graver consequences.
 Thus, avoid them at any cost.

-Underwatered wendlingeri shows dried and crispy foliage with curling, discoloration, drooping and wilting when collided with low humidity.
+Underwatered wendlingeri show dried and crispy foliage with curling, discoloration, drooping, and wilting when colliding with low humidity.

-So better to install an electric humidifier to maintain the bare minimum of 70% humidity or use the pebble-tray method.
+So better to install an electric humidifier to maintain the air moisture or use the pebble-tray method.

-Do not let the stagnant water sit on the plate, and use salt-free tepid water (not too cold or hot) for the optimum maintenance of Anthurium Wendlingeri.
+Pro Tip: Do not let the stagnant water sit on the plate, and use salt-free tepid water (not too cold or hot) to maintain Anthurium Wendlingeri.

 3. Soil and Fertilizer

-The best soil type for Anthurium wendlingeri is porous, well-draining, moisture-retaining soil with a pH of 5.5-6.5, requiring balanced fertilizer once every month in the active growing season.
+Anthurium wendlingeri does well in porous, well-draining, moisture-retaining soil with a pH of 5.5-6.5, with a balanced fertilizer once every month in the active growing season.

 Alternatively, you can prepare a DIY using an orchid potting mix, peat moss, perlite, organic compost, and coarse sand in a ratio of 4:4:4:2:1.